ymoua27/ops-reading-note/ops-201/reading8.md

 Knowing what the Windows Registry does is important because it stores settings and date.
-A person can change it to their preferance and understand if something isn't acting right if the settings are off.
+A person can change it to their  preference and understand if something isn't acting right if the settings are off.

 # Questions?